 About Social and Emotional Wellbeing

-Social and Emotional Wellbeing (SEWB) refers to the holistic concept of Aboriginal and Torres Strait Islander health that encompasses physical, mental, emotional, social, cultural, and spiritual dimensions of a person's life.
-In Aboriginal and Torres Strait Islander communities, SEWB is understood as the interconnectedness of family, community, and culture.
+Social and Emotional Wellbeing (SEWB) refers to the holistic concept of Aboriginal and Torres Strait Islander health that encompasses physical, mental/emotional, family, community, cultural and spiritual dimensions of a person's life as well as connection to Country.

-NEDC recently launched the Eating Disorder Safe principles, including the Companion Document, 'First Nations Perspectives: Strengthening the Eating Disorder Safe Principles.'
-These documents set out a number of ways to uphold Social and Emotional Wellbeing and cultural safety in the context of eating disorder prevention and response.
-To find out more, follow the link in the box to the right of this page.
+In 2024, NEDC launched the Eating Disorder Safe principles, including 'First Nations Perspectives: Strengthening the Eating Disorder Safe Principles.'
+These documents set out a number of ways to uphold Social and Emotional Wellbeing and cultural safety in the context of eating disorder prevention, care and healing.

 Supporting Social and Emotional Wellbeing

 Everyone has a role in supporting the social and emotional wellbeing of Aboriginal and Torres Strait Islander people.
-This is true all year round, but is particularly the case during periods of heightened tension and increased incidence of racism, such as in the time surrounding the recent referendum or in the lead up to January 26 each year.
+This is true all year round, but is particularly the case during periods of heightened tension and increased incidence of racism, such as in the time surrounding political events such as elections and referendums, or in the lead up to January 26 each year.

 Non-indigenous people can take steps to raise awareness, reduce the burden on Aboriginal and Torres Strait Islander people and communities, provide support, and call out racism.
 Key tips include: